What Are the Leading Causes of Female Infertility?

 Premature or early menopause

 Fertility naturally decreases with age as women approach menopause.
-Although, women sometimes go through menopause before age 40 due to the premature reduced number of ovarian follicles.
+However, women sometimes go through menopause before age 40 due to the premature reduced number of ovarian follicles.
 Some risk factors may cause early menopause, including smoking, past radiation therapy, chemotherapy, and autoimmune disorders.

 یائسگی زودرس